AyparaD/Test---documentation---Udemy/README.md

 # Test---documentation---Udemy
-Checklist(Udemy) both of for web and mobile
+Checklist(Udemy) for both web and mobile